MCamp859/hello-world/ITM-README.md

 sudo systemctl daemon-reload
 sudo systemctl restart docker
 ```

 >**NOTE:** You must check that the pods are ready and restarted after each
 >docker service restart.

-If the edgesoftware installation was not executed, install Grafana and local Harbor registry:
+If the edgesoftware installation was not executed, install Grafana and local Harbor registry using the below commands.

 - Grafana steps: